One standard bouillon cube typically equals about 1 to 1.5 teaspoons of bouillon powder or paste when dissolved.

 Key Takeaways: One Bouillon Cube Equals How Many Teaspoons

-➤ One bouillon cube typically equals 1 teaspoon of seasoning.
+➤ One bouillon cube typically equals about 1 to 1.5 teaspoons of bouillon powder or paste.

-➤ Flavor intensity may vary by brand and cube size.
+➤ Flavor intensity may vary by brand, cube size, and salt level.

 ➤ Dissolve cubes fully in hot water for best results.